namitakukreja/Loan-Pricing-Optimization-Engine/README.md

-# AI-Assisted Loan Pricing Engine
+# AI-Assisted Loan Optimization Engine

 A production-ready Node.js (Express) service that recommends a **personalized interest rate** for a borrower based on risk, affordability, and basic financial logic — and returns a **clear, AI-generated explanation** of the decision.